Add users to IDaaS

 Assign user authenticators

-You can assign authenticators to users individually.
-To add and assign authenticators in bulk, see Bulk assign authenticators.
+You can assign authenticators to a single user.
+To assign authenticators to many users at once, see Bulk assign authenticators.

-Customer Identity and Access Management (CIAM) platforms often rely on directories or external identity providers that use their own unique user identifiers, such as UUIDs.
-While not visible to end users, these identifiers are required for integrations like OIDC, SAML, and SCIM to reliably identify users across customer-managed systems.
+Customer Identity and Access Management (CIAM) platforms use directories or external identity providers to identify users with unique IDs, such as UUIDs.
+End users do not see these IDs, but integrations such as OIDC, SAML, and SCIM rely on them to consistently identify users across customer‑managed systems.